Leadership and Governance

 Responsible for any issues or grievances regarding sexual harassment or discrimination involving ASC faculty or graduate students.
 Held by a tenured faculty member appointed by the Dean (one-year term).

-The position is currently filled by Diana Mutz.
+The position is currently filled by Diana C. Mutz.